By Caleisha Simon

 What these lovely VI artists have in common is the baton to pass to the next generation.
 Not only are the networking skills innumerable, but the knowledge they possess is something to look forward to for years to come.

 There must be greatness to slide down the grapevine, but who will catch it?

 Many young people in the community argue that there is nothing to do.
 The population in the territory has grown to nearly 104,000 residents.

 How can so many people be bored, uninspired even, after being locked away for two years amidst so many restrictions?

 There may not be 100 different excursions on the island to do, but the territory has lots of potential for local businesses and creative outlets.

-The territory has lots of potential for local businesses and creative outlets
+The territory has lots of potential for local businesses and creative outlets.

+The territory has lots of potential for local businesses and creative outlets.
 A couple of alumni of the University of the Virgin Islands banded together after noticing the creative and cultural deprivation.